arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • The right to publish a rebuttal

-• Monetary compensation: payment of damages
+• Monetary compensation: payment of damages and compensation for moral harm

 Russian judges are reluctant to award high compensation for moral harm not only in defamation claims, but also in general, seemingly considering moral distress not to be significant.
 Therefore, the average amount of compensation for moral harm is rarely more than a sum in the region of EUR 2,000-3,000.

-The courts of first and appeal instances recovered damages in amount of 300 million rubles (approx. EUR 8,500,000 based on the exchange rates of 2004), which is a huge amount for Russian court practice.
-However, the court of cassation appeal eventually reduced this amount “taking into account the requirements of reasonableness and justice” to 30 million rubles (approx. EUR 850,000 based on the exchange rates of 2004).
+The courts of first and appeal instances recovered damages in amount of RUB 300 million (approx. EUR 8,500,000 based on the exchange rates of 2004), which is a huge amount for Russian court practice.
+However, the court of cassation appeal eventually reduced this amount “taking into account the requirements of reasonableness and justice” to RUB 30 million (approx. EUR 850,000 based on the exchange rates of 2004).
 This is still a significant amount for Russian cases.

 Website takedown